Informatics122-Team3/netboard/README.md

         }
     }
     ```
+    **Note:** the `isValid` flag will indicate whether the previously submitted move is a valid move.
+If this is set to false, an error message should pop up on the client.
     **Note:** the `isConnected` flag will signal to the reciever that the game should still be running; nobody has expressed a desire to disconnect or stop the game.
+    **Note:** `boardState is actually a list of boards (char[][]), because some game types might require more than one board.